 29. Tree Of Life Tattoo

-Nature tattoos are popular symbols to get inked on your skin, but the tree of life is particularly meaningful.
+Nature designs are popular symbols to get inked on your skin, but the tree of life tattoo is particularly meaningful.
 The importance of this ink is hard to ignore as it symbolizes immortality, renewal, knowledge, wisdom, and strength.
 It is something that has cross-cultural symbolism; in Norse mythology, it explores the link of the spiritual and human world, and in India, it is a connection between God and humankind.
 The design is intricate, often differing in color, shape, and style, but commonly features branches and roots intertwined in a circle.
 Some people choose to incorporate other elements into the piece, like birds or patterns.

 30. Koi Fish Tattoo